 Pricing Strategies

 When considering a price change, you’ll probably also want to think about what competitors are charging to make sure your company doesn’t price itself out of the market.
-If your prices would be higher than those other companies are charging, is your product more valuable in ways that can justify the higher prices?
+If your prices are higher than other companies are charging, is your product more valuable in ways that can justify the higher prices?

 In certain industries, surge pricing (also known as dynamic pricing) could apply.
 In this situation, prices rise and fall based on market and customer demand.
 Concerts and other events might charge higher ticket prices if a certain performer is in high demand, for example.
-And hotel room prices can go up if the hotel is near a popular event.
 Assuming that company costs remain relatively stable, it will take fewer units to reach the break-even point when demand is high and prices are higher.
 It will take more units when demand and prices go down.

 A similar strategy called discount price strategy focuses on charging more for popular products.
 For example, the technical guide company may come out with another publication on a topic that’s highly relevant at present.
 At that point, the company may be able to sell this new publication at a higher price.
 The idea behind this strategy’s name is that the product is eventually put into clearance or otherwise discounted after a period of time.
 This strategy may work especially well with seasonal products or products that go in and out of style, such as clothing.